unsignedzero/gojs/README.md

 # GO JS [![Build status:Can't load apt.travis-ci.org](https://api.travis-ci.org/unsignedzero/gojs.png?branch=travis)](https://travis-ci.org/unsignedzero/gojs)

-This code project has two pieces a visual front that is created using mainly kineticJS and a backend which uses some jQuery.
+This code project has two pieces, a visual front that is created using mainly kineticJS and a logic backend.
 Each end can be used independently.
 Together, they allow the user to play Go, currently with someone else at the same machine.
 As this is currently a WIP, not all features that one would except in a GO game are implemented.
 Please see the TODO List below